sepinf-inc/IPED/README.md

 - Customizable filters based on any file metadata
 - Similar document search with configurable threshold
 - Powerful file grouping (clustering) based on ANY metadata
-- Support for multicases up to 135 millions of items
+- Support for multicases up to 135 million items
 - Extensible with javascript and python (including cpython extensions) scripts
 - External command line tools integration for file decoding
 - Browser history for Edge, Firefox, Chrome and Safari